Individual Therapy Program for Addiction

-Here at Eagle Creek Ranch Recovery Ranch in Nampa, Idaho, we offer various types of therapy.
+Here at Eagle Creek Ranch Recovery Ranch in Nampa, Idaho, we offer various types of addiction therapy.
 We believe counseling is one of the most impactful components of addiction treatment and recovery.
-Our individual therapy program for addiction is one of our many approaches to substance abuse rehabilitation.
+We provide individual therapy for addiction as one of our many evidence-based approaches, as it has resulted in successful outcomes in conjunction with other treatment methods.

 Individual therapy is a type of psychotherapy that brings a personal approach to therapy.
 Unlike group therapy, an individual therapy program for addiction does not involve group meetings.
-Sessions involve only the recovering individual and a therapist.
+Sessions involve only the recovering individual and an addiction therapist.
+This one-on-one time allows individuals to work through the treatment process, identify psychological issues, and improve communication skills.

-In an individual therapy session, those in recovery can expect to have one-on-one interaction with a counselor.
+In an individual therapy session, those in recovery can expect to interact with a counselor on a one-on-one basis.
 They can expect to have in-depth conversations about their personal stories.
 Individual therapy sessions typically involve discussions about the recovering person’s emotions, feelings, and thoughts.

-Some of the most common types of individual therapy for substance abuse are:
+Some of the most common types of individual therapy for substance abuse include the following:

 This type of individual therapy focuses on clients who have suffered from trauma.
 Traumatic experiences can lead to long-lasting effects, including reoccurring flashbacks, panic attacks, and dissociation.
 People can also experience sleep problems, such as nightmares or an inability to fall asleep.
 Trauma can also lead to self-esteem issues and increased anxiety.

 Trauma-focused therapy can address the effects of trauma in a person’s life and introduce healthy coping techniques.
-If an individual suffers from addiction in addition to trauma, therapy can address both issues.
+If a person suffers from addiction in addition to trauma, therapy can address both issues.

 Cognitive behavioral therapy reveals harmful cognitive processes and helps people replace them with positive processes.
 In other words, CBT identifies harmful thoughts and replaces them with healthy thoughts.